 - If you are hiking where drinking water sources are scarce, fill your water bottles and drink at least 1l of water before leaving each source.

-The siesta theory e.
-In warm conditions, the majority of the hike should be done when temperatures are cool.
+The Siesta Theory suggests that, especially in warm conditions, the majority of the hike should be done when temperatures are cool.
 The goal of this strategy is to rest during the hottest hours of the day (11:00 a.m. to 3:00 p.m.) so that you can make do with a smaller supply of water.

 Filters, filter straws, and chemical treatments are the most suitable solutions for a hike lasting several days.
 Conversely, the least suitable in this situation is the UV filter.
 Indeed, the UV purifier works with batteries and therefore has a limited lifespan.